paulkernfeld/hyperdrive/SPECIFICATION.md

 ```

 Another consequence of this is the no round trips are wasted.
 Using only a single round trip we will always receive data and additional information that helps us deduplicate other parts of the same feed as an optimization.

+## Dynamic Feeds

+The id of a static feed refers to a specific point in that static feed; updating the content of a static feed will produce a new id.
+By contrast, a dynamic feed always keeps the same id, but new content can be added to it over time.
+Each dynamic feed corresponds to a cryptographic key pair.
+Only the owner of the private key can update a dynamic feed, but anyone with the public key can verify an update to the feed.

+The id of a dynamic feed is a public key.
+When broadcasting an update of a dynamic feed, the owner of the node sends a message containing a link to a static feed and an incrementing sequence number.
+The message is signed with the private key for the feed.

+When exchanging a dynamic feed, two nodes share their data about the feed.
+Whichever message is valid and has the highest sequence number will be accepted as the new value for that feed.

+A dynamic feed only allows content to be appended, not removed or edited.
+That is, if the owner of the feed broadcasts an update containing `block 0, block 1, ..., block n`, then all future updates to that feed must refer to a static feed that begins with blocks `0...n`.
+This makes a dynamic feed an append-only log store.

 ## Wire Protocol